ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 1. Unobtrusive - No unecessary abstractions or imposed design patterns.
 Quickly get a threejs project up and running.

-2. Beginner Friendly - Every decision and
+2. Beginner Friendly - Well documented with numerous explainations of concepts and  of code.

 3. Static Site Workflow -  This boilerplate provides a streamlined workflow and configuration that also works well for making static sites without threejs.